Siddpawar9222/Obsidian-Vault/Devops/009-Kubernates/007-Storage.md

 ## 2. Types of Storage in Kubernetes

-Think of storage in Kubernetes as **different lockers** where your applications can keep their things.

 ### (a) **EmptyDir**

 - Storage that lives as long as the Pod runs.

 - Deleted when Pod is deleted.

-- **Analogy:** Like a _temporary desk_ in an office → once you leave the office, it’s cleaned up.

 - Use case: Cache, temp files.